thom4parisot/photography/source/_posts/2016/estonia.md

     comment: |
       It is so cold it took me 30 minutes to fold my tent.

-      People don't camp by these temperatures, nor their hike on long distance either.
+      People don't camp by these temperatures, nor their hike on long distances either.
   - src: CNV00010.jpg
     date: 2016-03-20
     location: